microsoft/pxt-arcade/docs/courses/csintro1/loops/projectile-from.md

 ### ~

-4. **Challenge**: As the projectiles "float" up from the bottom of the game screen give them a small random X direction so they move at a slight angle left or right.
+4. **Challenge**: As the projectiles "float" up from the bottom of the game screen give them a small random X direction so they move at a slight angle left or right

 ## What did we learn?